sergey-savelyev/patcheetah/README.md

 ## Quick start

-For using with JSON.NET (Newtonsoft.Json):
+For using with JSON.NET (Newtonsoft.Json) (.NET Core 2.1 / .NET Framework 4.5+):

     PM> Install-Package Patcheetah.JsonNET

-For using with System.Text.Json:
+For using with System.Text.Json (.NET Core 3.1):

     PM> Install-Package Patcheetah.SystemText